MingChen0919/tripal_galaxy_demo/tripal_galaxy_demo.md

 ## Galaxy account

-We need an Galaxy account to connect the Tripal site to the Galaxy instance.

 The Galaxy instance should be available at URL: `your-jetstream-VM-ip-address`.

 Go to **Users->Register** and use the email `example@gmail.com` to register an account.
-This email has been registered as an admin user email.
+This email has been registered as an admin user email (see the command that we used to launch the Galaxy instance).

 After you register an account with the email and login with the account, you can go to **Users->Preferences->Manage API key->Create a new key** to create an API key.
+If an API key already exists, you can use the existing one.
+If not, you will need to create one.
-This API key will be used by Tripal Galaxy module to connect to this Galaxy instance.
+This API key together with the account user name will be used by Tripal Galaxy module to connect to this Galaxy instance.

 ## Import Galaxy workflows